 Included in this blend, you will find about 5% iron, which will give your grass a beautiful and lush deep, dark green color.

 This product promises a faster lawn establishment and helps to build strong roots as well as strong and thick grass leaves.

 When Should I Fertilize New Grass?

-The best time to fertilize a new grass is around four to six weeks after the grass sprouts.
+The best time to fertilize new grass is around four to six weeks after the grass sprouts from the new seed.